doubleu-labs/ca/README.md

 - [&#167; 4.2.2.1](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.2.1) -
 Authority Information Access (AIA)

-The two CA assets that I'm concerned about are CRLs and certificates defined by `caIssuers` AIA entries.
+The two assets that we're concerned with are certificates defined by `caIssuers` AIA extensions, and Certificate Revocation Lists (CRL) defined by `cRLDistributionPoints` CDP extensions.

 Both `MUST` be DER encoded and accessible only from HTTP.
-Some PKI frameworks (notably Windows' `CryptoAPI`) will silently fail if either of these entries contain HTTPS URIs.
+Some PKI frameworks (notably Windows' `CryptoAPI`) will silently fail if either of these entries contain HTTPS URIs, though *most* applications will retrieve them from either.

 Not having encryption isn't an issue since certificates and CRLs are cryptographically signed and integrity can be verified independent of the